-To delete a selected file or folder, press and hold Shift and then tap Delete File at the bottom of the screen.
+Press and hold Shift and then tap Delete File at the bottom of the screen to delete a selected file or folder.

-To preview a selected sound, tap and hold Play (▶) at the bottom of the screen.
+Tap and hold Play (\triangleright) at the bottom of the screen to preview a selected sound.

-To adjust audition settings, tap the Audition icon at the bottom of the screen.
+To adjust audition settings, tap the Audition speaker icon at the bottom of the screen.
 In the screen that appears: